 Exclusions to the Social Media Safety Act

-The Act does not apply to:
+The Act was set not to be applied to:

 • Media companies offering subscription content without a primary focus on social interaction.